ricardolsmendes/cdc-evaluation-framework/README.md

 ## 1. Change Data Capture Evaluation Plan

-A typical CDC evaluation plan comprises 5 major steps:
+The high-level CDC evaluation plan comprises 5 major steps:

-1. Load big chunks of data into the source database before starting any replication jobs.
+1. Load big chunks of data into the source database before starting any replication/streaming jobs.
-2. Start the replication jobs using the CDC tool of your choice.
+2. Start the replication/streaming jobs using the CDC tool of your choice.
 3. _[Optional]_ Wait for the CDC tool to stream all existing data (aka take an initial snapshot).
 4. Insert/update/delete records into/from the source tables using the Python